balakumaran07/Sample/README.md

 # Sample

 hello all
-my decision will not change even if the sun rises in tht west
+my decision will not change even if the sun rises in the west